Dinety-Team/Dinety/Level Design/README.md

 # Charts Design

-Dinety uses 'C# code' to design rhythm game levels synchronized with music, implementing them directly in 'Unity'.
-We strive to create quality levels based on our 'storyline' and 'musical interpretation'.
+Dinety uses `C# code` to design rhythm game levels synchronized with music, implementing them directly in `Unity`.
+We strive to create quality levels based on our `storyline` and `musical interpretation`.

 ## Open-Source Resources
 All free levels include: